comicrelief/eslint-config/README.md

       requireConfigFile: false
    ```

-This will give you the default linting configuration, which includes rules from the `flowtype`, `sonarjs` and `unicorn` plugins.
+This will give you the default linting configuration, which includes rules from the `flowtype` and `sonarjs` plugins.

 ## Mixins